brannondorsey/apibuilder/notes.md

 #API Builder Notes

 ##Todo
-- Fix `API::set_searchable()` bug
 - Suppress Warnings on api page
 - Check if Exclude parameter will screw things up if id is not used as an output column.
 - Remove api.php and test_api.php before releasing project
-- Error handling for if search is performed on a column that is not indexed
 - Make some kind of error handling for if exclude should be allowed.
 It should not if rows don't have ids.
 Maybe make a setup parameter turning it on if ids exist.
 - Make sure the count parameter is using json_encode not the ugly grossness it used to.
 - Learn proper string sanitation for MySQL databases